-Top Ten Places to Unplug by Blake
+Top Ten Places to Unplug

 2. Boiling River, Yellowstone National Park, Montana: Whether it’s winter or summer, relax in the soothing waters of the Boiling River, which is naturally heated by geothermal activity, and feel your cares slip away as the water flows around you.